bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 point.

 This section describes Bokeh's `style guidelines`_ for contributing to the documentation.
-This section also includes details about how to `build`_ and `edit`_ the documentation in your local development environment.
+This section also includes details on how to `build`_ and `edit`_ the documentation in your local development environment.

 .. _`style guidelines`: